 This course introduces the concepts of empirical observations and laws and their role in scientific explanation, prediction, and theory formation.
 Topics include the relationship between the philosophy of science and inductive/deductive logic, analytic philosophy, logical empiricism, and explanatory paradigms.
-Upon completion, students should be able to describe the development and role of scientific explanation, prediction, theory formation, and explanatory paradigms in the natural and social sciences.
-This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a premajor and/or elective course requirement.
+Upon completion,

-PHM 110 Introduction to Pharmacy 3 0 0 3
+PHM 110 Introduction to Pharmacy 3 3